-If you use papers, the papers can become lost or damaged.
+If you use paper, the paper can become lost or damaged.
 Something as simple as knocking over your coffee cup can ruin your payroll.

 Payroll information stored on your computer can be ruined too.
 Hackers and viruses can damage and steal your payroll records.
-Computers have errors and die, erasing your files.
+Or, computers could get errors and die, erasing your files.
 If you don’t back up your computer, your payroll records could be gone forever.

 4. Out-of-date tax rates

-When you run payroll yourself, you have to make sure you use updated tax rates.
+When you run payroll yourself, you must make sure you use updated tax rates.
 It’s easy to use out-of-date rates.
-Taxes are constantly being changed.
+Taxes are constantly changing, after all.

-If you do run payroll by hand, you need to check constantly for tax rate updates.
+If you run payroll by hand, make sure to constantly check for tax rate updates.
 Missing one update will cause you to withhold and remit the wrong amounts.
 Using incorrect employment tax rates can result in penalties.